mc-hamster/yado/README.md

 2. /json/digest/new
  1. Generate a new server digest and associated time

-## To build code:
+## To build code

-1. Install Arduino IDE (It's a horrible environment, but the best for ESP8266): http://arduino.cc
+1. Install Arduino IDE (It's a horrible environment, but easiest to get going): http://arduino.cc
 2. Install board support for the ESP8266: https://github.com/esp8266/Arduino
 3. Install CH341 USB to TTL Bridge Drivers: http://www.electrodragon.com/w/CH341
 4. Load the Yagdo code into the Arduino IDE
-5. Change the settings in the "Settings" section of the YADO source code.
+5. Change the settings in the "defaults" section of the YADO source code.
 6. Compile and load the code into your nodemcu dev board.
+(Select the esp8266 from the boards menu).

+###

+1. Install Atmel Studio and Visual Micro.
+This is a better IDE than the Arduino IDE.

+## To access admin interface (work in progress)

+1. Provide power to Yado
+2. The LED1 will light solid.
+During this period, hold down the "user_flash" button.
+3. Onces you press the button, LED1 will turn off.
+4. Within 5 seconds, LED2 will start blinking.
+Let go of "user_flash".
+5. Connect to the Yado access point.
+ 1. SSID: yado_admin
+ 2. Password: yado_admin
+6. Point your browser to http://192.168.4.1

+Important Note: You will have 30 minutes to make your changes.
+After 30 minutes, Yado will return to the default operation.